ACDC-paper-double-review/ACDC/README.md

 # Setting up your environments

-We have source-codes used mainly in two languages:
+We have source-codes used mainly in three languages:

 - Python (including Python 2 and Python 3)
 - Matlab
+- Java

 You will need Matlab to run the following baselines: